public-awesome/launchpad/contracts/sg721-ics721/README.md

 Queries only make sense relative to the established channels of this contract.

-* `Port{}` - returns the port ID this contract has bound, so you can create channels.
+- `Port{}` - returns the port ID this contract has bound, so you can create channels.
 This info can be queried via wasmd contract info query, but we expose another query here for convenience.
-* `ListChannels{}` - returns a (currently unpaginated) list of all channels that have been created on this contract.
+- `ListChannels{}` - returns a (currently unpaginated) list of all channels that have been created on this contract.
   Returns their local channelId along with some basic metadata, like the remote port/channel and the connection they run on top of.
-* `Channel{id}` - returns more detailed information on one specific channel.
-In addition to the information available in the list view, it returns the current outstanding balance on that channel, as well as the total amount that has ever been sent on the channel.
+- `Channel{id}` - returns more detailed information on one specific channel.
+In addition to the information available in the list view, it returns the list of class_ids (which include the contract address).
+- `Tokens{channel_id, class_id}` - returns all the tokens that have been sent through the channel for a specific class-id.

 ## Credits